Frequently Asked Questions

 Printables are finished PDF files.
 With any PDF, you cannot amend any part of it.
 (Think: buying a cake from the window of a bakery) Anyone can purchase a Printable at any time from our TPT or Etsy Stores.

-Printables are an excellent trial run for using Ditto Sheets if you're not ready to jump in and have fun with the Toolbox.
+Printables are an excellent trial run for using DittoSheets if you're not ready to jump in and have fun with the Toolbox.

-The Toolbox is limited to subscribers.
-Within Ditto Sheets Toolbox the tools are in your hands.
-YOU get to create.
-Your text choices, all the look-and-feel nuances, all the cusomizations are in your hands.
+Using the Sheet Builder, it's YOUR text; you set all the look-and-feel nuances, and all the customizations are in your hands.
 (Think: you're the chef choosing the ingredients, flavors, colors, size, layers, decorations, fillings, toppers)

 There is no one-size-fits-all answer, but here are some guidelines.
 This is a decent place to start, fully knowing that you'll amend the 'plan' as you progress.